Kwanda Island

-Kwanda Island is an island located near Soyo, Angola at the mouth of the Congo River.
+Kwanda Island is an island located near Soyo, Angola, at the mouth of the Congo River.

 The island's main purpose is to support oil and gas projects for the country of Angola.
 Several LNG projects have begun on the island.

-Kwanda, Lda. is the operator of the Kwanda Base which provides logistical support to the oil and gas companies both for offshore and onshore.
+Kwanda, Lda. is the operator of the Kwanda Base, which provides logistical support to the oil and gas companies for both offshore and onshore.

-Several oil and gas related companies have facilities on the island.
+Several oil and gas-related companies have facilities on the island, including Texaco, Petromar, Fina, BP, Sonangol, Halliburton, and Bechtel.